 See the northern Catskills all dressed up in their autumn colors from Hunter Mountain's six-passenger Kaatskill Flyer detachable chairlift.
 An 11-minute ride will take you to the 3,200-foot summit.
 The Skyride operates on weekends through mid-October, plus Columbus Day Monday.
 Hunter Mountain is located in Hunter, New York.
 To get there take the NY Thruway and take either exit 20 or 21.
 If you use exit 20, Take Route 32 north to Route 32A north to Route 23A west and exit at Hunter Mountain.
 For exit 21, turn left after the exit and drive 2 miles to Route 9W south.
 Take Route 9W south to Route 23 A west and exit at Hunter Mountain.Continue to 9 of 9 below.

 09 of 09

-Gondola rides at Whiteface Mountain in Lake Placid, New York, run from Friday through Sunday through October 7 and Columbus Day.
+Gondola rides at Whiteface Mountain in Lake Placid, New York, run from Friday through Sunday through the first half of October and Columbus Day.
 View fabulous foliage from the observation deck at the mountain's 3,600-foot summit.
 Whiteface Mountain is accessible from the Lake Placid exits on Route 73 or Route 86.